GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## What are Stateful and Stateless widgets and how do I use them?
 A stateless widget has no internal state to manage.
 Icon, IconButton, and Text are examples of stateless widgets, which subclass StatelessWidget.

-Stateless widget are useful when the part of the user interface you are describing does not depend on anything other than the configuration information in the object itself and the BuildContext in which the widget is inflated.
+Stateless widgets are useful when the part of the user interface you are describing does not depend on anything other than the configuration information in the object itself and the BuildContext in which the widget is inflated.
 ```
 class MyApp extends StatelessWidget {
 	@override